MicrosoftDocs/bot-docs/articles/bot-builder-howto-deploy-azure.md

 | Bot file downloaded from the Azure portal | This is the .bot file you _decrypted_ in the above section.
 It contains references to additional services that your local bot needs.|
 | A blank file | Used to temporarily store references to all the services from the above bot files.|

-1. Create a new text file in the project folder where existing local .bot file is.
+1. Create a new text file.
 We'll use this file to combine the relevant sections of the two bot files.
 1. Open the _decrypted bot file_.
 Copy the entire file and paste it in the new file you just created.
-1. Open the _local bot file_, copy the references to services such as, LUIS, QnA, etc. into the _new bot file_ you just created.
+1. Switch to the folder that has the local bot file.
+Open the _local bot file_, copy the references to services such as, LUIS, QnA, etc. into the _new bot file_ you just created.

 In our example, the following `services` section in the _local bot file_ has an entry for a LUIS service.
 We only need to copy this part into the `services` section of the _new bot file_.

 ```json
 ...